Students at RSG De Borgen come up with the best idea for sustainable water management in Groningen

 Filtering and reusing shower water

-Young people can make an impact
+Young people can make a difference

-You can find everything about 'Learning about water' atwww.noorderzijlvest.nl/leren-over-water
+You can find everything about "Learning About Water" atwww.noorderzijlvest.nl/leren-over-water